CalumJEadie/microbuild/README.md

 * Really quick to learn.
 * Manages dependancies between tasks.
-* Automatically generates command line options and help.
+* Automatically generates command line interface and help.

 ## Example

+The build script is written in pure Python and microbuild takes care of managing dependancies between tasks and generating command line interface and help.

+Tasks are just regular Python functions marked with the @task decorator.
+Dependancies are specified with @task too.

         # example.py
         import sys